xsy2024/BIMSA_YauYauNetwork/README.md

 - [Example](#example)

   ## Introduction
-Yau-Yau filtering algorithm is designed to solve the problem of a filtering system of the form$a$:
+Yau-Yau filtering algorithm is designed to solve the problem of a filtering system of the form:\

-'''math
+'''latex
 \left \{
 \begin{array}{l}
 dX_t = f(X_t)dt + \sigma_X dW_t\\[1mm]